Controlling effective field contributions to laser-induced magnetization precession by heterostructure design: Conclusion

 \section{Conclusion}

-In summary, we conducted systematic UXRD and trMOKE experiments to identify the mechanisms driving magnetization precession in Ni and to demonstrate their control by tailoring the heat transport within Pt-Cu-Ni heterostructures via insulating MgO interlayers.
+In summary, we conducted systematic UXRD and trMOKE experiments on a series of nanoscale metallic heterostructures with a buried functional magnetic layer, in order to achieve a consistent modeling of the magnetization dynamics based on the measured transient strain and temperature.
+The excellent agreement for varying heterostructure design and external magnetic field confirms a predictive power of the modeling.
+Here, we identified the mechanisms driving magnetization precession in Ni and demonstrated their control by tailoring the heat transport within Pt-Cu-Ni heterostructures via insulating MgO interlayers.

 The insulating MgO interlayer stops the heat transport via electrons, which disables the quasi-static expansion and ultrafast demagnetization as driving mechanisms by suppressing the rapid excitation of the buried Ni layer.
-In the absence of an MgO interlayer, these counteracting mechanisms drive the precession most efficiently for out-of-plane magnetic field orientations.
-Our analysis of the precession phase reveals the quasi-static expansion as the dominant driver in the explored fluence regime.
+In the absence of an MgO interlayer, the expansion and demagnetization provide counteracting mechanisms that drive the precession most efficiently for out-of-plane magnetic field orientations.
+The precession phase reveals the quasi-static expansion as the dominant driver in the explored fluence regime.
 This efficient magneto-acoustic mechanism is similarly active at an external field orientation that brings the precession into resonance with acoustic sound propagation through the multilayer stack.
 By considering the actual shape of the strain pulses quantified by UXRD, we moreover show that in addition to this resonance, magneto-acoustic efficiency is boosted roughly by a factor $3$ by phase matching, i.e.\ when positive and negative strain contributions each act on the magnetization vector for about half of the precession period.